- Information Security

 IT Security Travel Abroad Checklist

-2. Contact CSG or your Distributed IT Admin to borrow a laptop that has been completely wiped.
+2. Contact the ITS Service Desk at 314-977-4000 or your department IT staff to borrow a clean loaner laptop.
 If you are taking your own mobile device, ensure that it has been cleaned before you leave the United States, and immediately after you return.

 Comprehensive sanctions apply to five countries: Cuba, Iran, N. Korea, Sudan and Syria.
 This not only means clean laptop, but any travel to these countries requires a license or exemption from the federal government.